MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 ## Readings

 Readings go through the theory and examples of each concept we cover in detail.
 You should complete the readings before the lab (the lessons are in a linear order, so read everything up to that week's lab).
 While the lecture aims to give a coherent presentation of the topics, there are many technical aspects that cannot be conveyed in detail (and have the lecture be less than 6 hours long).
-These aspects will also require reinforcement - you will need to refer to the readings repeatedly to [[help]] this process.
+These aspects will also require reinforcement - you will need to refer to the readings repeatedly to [[help]] this [[Process]].

 ## Coding Exercises